MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column span="2":::
    Can remove a tag from the list of available tags for that project.

    This permission doesn't appear in the UI.
 You can only set it by using a command-line tool.
-There is also no UI to explicitly delete a tag.
-Instead, when a tag has not been in use for 3 days, the system automatically deletes it.
+There's also no UI to explicitly delete a tag.
+Instead, when a tag has not been in use for three days, the system automatically deletes it.
    :::column-end:::
 :::row-end:::
 :::row:::